Well it was a tough day of fishing with only 5 fish weighed.

 You require one ticket per rod or handline. ( If you fish with two rods you need two tickets.)

 No lines in the water before 7am.
 Marshal points will have red flags that will go up at 7am to signal fishing starts.

 If you catch a weighable kahawai (30cm+) wave down one of the Marshals on quad bikes and he will tag your fish with your name, ticket number and time of capture.
 He will then take your fish to the HQ for official weigh in.

 Stop fishing at 2pm, if you are parked in the reserve area please pack up and move your vehicle ASAP to avoid being locked in.

 Instructions for Beach Marshals

-6. On the tag, write the following: Your position number only (circled), the competitor’s ticket number (found on entry form they bring to you).
-The competitor’s full name (not initails), and the exact time it was tagged.
+- On the tag, write the following: Your position number only (circled), the competitor’s ticket number (found on entry form they bring to you).
+The competitor’s full name (not initails), the exact time it was tagged and the competitor’s phone number.
 Attach the tag through the mouth and gills of fish so it cannot fall off.
 Do not put tags on the tail!
 Cover with a wet sack or put in a chilli-bin and deliver to a bike rider.

-TIP: You can still get sunburnt on the beach in April, you really need more than a good hat.
+TIP: You can still get sunburnt on the beach at any time the year, you really need more than a good hat.
 Beach umbrellas or big tarpaulins are highly recommended.

 Beach position number/ Name of club members